ticket-alerts/twickets-bot/README.md

 # 🎟️ Twickets Bot Alerts — Ticket-Alerts.Live

 🚀 **Twickets Bot** from Ticket-Alerts.Live is the easiest and fastest way to get notified about ticket resales on Twickets.
-Whether you're chasing sold-out concerts, sports matches, or theatre shows — our bot gets you alerts **faster than Twickets’ own system** with only a one-time setup.
+Whether you're chasing sold-out concerts, sports matches, or theatre shows — our bot gets you alerts **faster than Twickets’ own system** and without any technical setup.

 🌐 **Website:** [ticket-alerts.live/twickets-bot](https://ticket-alerts.live/twickets-bot)